-As you learn more about food quality, you can begin to swap out more of the mass produced, highly processed food-like stuff and that’s when things get really interesting.
+As you learn more about food quality, you can begin to swap out more of the mass-produced, highly processed food-like stuff and that’s when things get really interesting.
 HINT: to get high quality, easy to digest information about food quality, consider subscribing to Food Matters TV at www.fmtv.com, where you’ll have access to a broad range of topics and can fuel your mind with TV/video that actually leads to better health!

-In this step two you start playing detective.
 You’ll begin to see which foods digest best in your system, and how your cravings change.
 This effort in seeing which foods impact your mood, energy, weight, mental focus, and inner self-talk is an important part of your success.

 And best of all, food will once again become your friend.
 It can give you deep satisfaction and pleasure while nourishing all of you, mind, body and soul!

 Elevating your food choices over time using the crowd-out method is a loving, sustainable way of life.
 Gone are the days of good/healthy foods vs. bad/unhealthy foods.
 Drop the labels (literally, higher quality, real foods don’t have food labels) about the foods you choose to eat and instead, play detective – your body will tell you everything you need to know.

 #3 Be with your food when you eat.
 This is such a simple concept, but my-oh-my, such a hard practice to implement consistently.

 You might say you don’t have time to be purely focused on your meal when you eat – there’s only so many hours in the day and you gotta do other stuff while eating.
 Sound familiar?